GDPR Headlines - Top Tips

 - Mandatory appointment of a Data Protection Officer (DPO) for all public authorities

-- An obligation to demonstrate compliance with the new law
+- A requirement to demonstrate compliance with the new law

-- Removal of charges (in most cases) for providing copies of records to patients or staff who request them
+- Removal of charges (in nearly all cases) for providing copies of records to patients or staff who request them

 - Requirement to keep records of data processing activities

 - Data Protection Impact Assessments required for high risk processing (including the large-scale processing of health-related personal data)

 - Data protection issues must be addressed in all information processes

 - Enhanced requirements to be transparent and inform individuals how their data is used

 - Where consent is used to process data it must be explicit (NB consent should only be used where the individual has a real of about the use of their data. there are many other conditions that should be used to justify use of data in heath and care settings).